 - Clients who do not satisfy the referral criteria

-- Clients with unstable or severe mental or physical illness beyond the expertise of Primary Care
+- Clients with unstable or severe mental problems, on the learning disability register or physical illness beyond the expertise of Primary Care

 - Clients with severe active eating disorders